Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Analysis of Release and Harvest of Molecules at TX

 \section{Analysis of Release and Harvest of Molecules at TX}

 In this section, we first analyze the release of molecules from the TX when jointly considering the continuous generation of vesicles and the MF process at the TX membrane, and derive the molecule release rate from the TX membrane.
-We define the molecule release rate as the probability of molecules being released during the time interval $[t, t+\delta t]$ from the TX membrane, when the vesicles storing these molecules were continuously generated in the origin at time $t=0$.
+We define the molecule release rate as the probability that molecules stored in vesicles, which were generated in the origin starting at time $t=0$, are released during the time interval $[t, t+\delta t]$ from the TX membrane.
+Here, $\delta t$ represents a very small value of time $t$.
 Second, we incorporate the effect of the heterogeneous receptors on the TX membrane and analyze the absorption of molecules by the TX.
 We further derive the fraction of molecules absorbed by the TX until time $t$.